LucasNasc3000/cer-client-side/README.md

 ### Deploy
 In the permission field ("Digite sua permissão") of the registration form, type fullAccess and in the last field, regarding authorization to receive emails, type y.
 If you want to test the functionality of registering employees, use these permissions: inputs-outputs, salesInOutCRUS or sales-outputsCRUS<br>
-Use this site to create temporary emails if you want to test the email sending functionality:<br>
+Use this site to create temporary emails if you want to test the email sending functionality or use a fictitious e-mail, like: test@mail.com<br>
 ➡️ https://mediapyro.com/<br>
 ➡️ https://storage-manager-demo.vercel.app/